 A water fast is a weight loss and body cleansing method that restricts the consumption of any food or drink apart from water for some time.

-Typically, a water fast lasts between 24-72 hours.
+Typically, water fast lasts between 24-72 hours.
 However, it can last longer than 30 days.
-A medical practitioner should supervise a water fast that lasts longer than 72 hours.
+A medical practitioner should supervise a water fast lasting more than 72 hours.

-You should prepare your body for going without food to prevent constipating during or after the fast.
+You should prepare your body for going without food to prevent constipation during or after the fast.

-Before the fast, eat some fresh vegetables and fruit juice, raw vegetables and fruits, and oatmeal.
+Before the fast, eat some fresh vegetables, fruit juice, raw vegetables and fruits, and oatmeal.

 Take fewer portions of food in the days preceding the fast.
 The foods should have a low content of sugar and fat.

-It would be best if you drink plenty of distilled water.
+It would be best if you drank plenty of distilled water.
 Avoid tap water because it may have impurities that may cause ill health.

-If possible, drink purified water as much as half of your body weight per day.
+Drink purified water as much as half of your body weight per day if possible.

 When on water fast, most people often feel a strong urge to eat junk.
-It is recommended that you abstain from caffeinated and sugary drinks such as diet drinks.
+You should abstain from caffeinated and sugary drinks such as diet drinks.

 You should also avoid foods with high soy protein content, which often cause severe health problems during and after a fast.